Jean-Marc Morandini

 French journalist Jean-Marc Morandini in April 2009.

-Jean-Marc Morandini (/fr/; born 5 August 1965) is a French television host.
+Jean-Marc Morandini (/fr/; born 5 August 1965) is a French television host and convicted pedophile.

 Morandini was born in Marseille.
 In 1985, aged 20, he became the youngest TV announcer in France.
 He worked for channel La Cinq, before creating and animating the programme Tout est possible on TF1 for 4 years (1993–1997).
 The programme was sharply criticised for its lack of intelligence, particularly by Libération and Les Guignols de l'Info, and was eventually discontinued.

 Morandini then turned to radio, working for RMC Info and, since 2003, for Europe 1 and also for Radio Expérience Plus.